International graduate admissions: language requirements

 Conditional offer - Master’s programme

-- If you are offered admission but you have not yet provided the language test(s) the offer will only be valid under the condition that you provide your results.
-Accordingly, your letter of admission will not be issued until you have satisfied this requirement.
+- If you are offered admission but your language test(s) scores are still missing, the offer will only be valid under the condition that you provide your scores.
+Accordingly, your letter of admission will not be issued until you fulfill this requirement.

-- Applicants who have received a conditional offer of admission must provide their language test scores according to the language requirements before the given deadline.
-If you are unable to provide satisfactory language scores by the deadline, you must do so by December 31 of your conditionnal admission year, in order to be admitted for the following intake.
+- Applicants who have received a conditional offer of admission must provide their language test scores according to the language requirements before the given deadline, and by 31 May 2020 at the latest, otherwise your admission will no longer be valid.

-Dual degree programmes: No conditional offers can be provided for the dual degree programmes.
-Dual degree programmes require language test results for the application to be processed.
+Dual degree programmes: There is no conditional offer for the dual degree programmes.
+Language test scores are mandatory for dua degree applications to be processed.

-Please note that other than the Cambridge Proficiency certificate, language tests are valid for two years.
+Please note that, except for the Cambridge Proficiency certificate, the DELF and the DALF language tests are valid for two years and will be accepted only if taken after 1 January 2018.
 Tests must be valid on the deadline of the programme you are applying for.